openai/neural-mmo/docs/source/rst/devguide.rst

 **Dashboard:** The interactive Dashboard is implemented as a Bokeh server and renders in-browser.

 **Documentation:** We use Sphinx to autogenerate documentation.
 The User API is created manually in docs/source/public.
 The Developer API is a dump of all doctrings using Sphinx Autodoc.
 The website template is defined in source/_templates and is a reskinned readthedocs.io theme.

-|icon| Style
-############

-We mostly follow PEP8.
-The only notable exceptions are three-space indents and camel case names -- you don't need to follow these in new modules, but avoid mixing styles or autoformatting large swaths of old code.

-The Neural MMO: `[Style Guide] <https://docs.google.com/presentation/d/1m0A65nZCFIQTJm70klQigsX08MRkWcLYea85u83MaZA/edit?usp=sharing>`_ provides canonical color schemes for the website, figures, and presentations.
-It is not designed for traditional light-on-dark publications -- arXiv and conference papers should significantly downplay fonts/colors to avoid overly high-contrast figures.

-|icon| Scrum Board
-##################

-We manage major improvements and expansions through Github Projects as of v1.5.
-This is a non-exhaustive list.
-Feel free to propose new efforts.
-In general, we're always looking for:
-  - New game content in the style of traditional MMOs
-  - Methods for hooking up a wider variety of game content to our IO code
-  - Better evaluation and visualization tools
-  - Better baseline models and more efficient trainers
-  - Expansions that support new research directions
-  - Client performance improvements
-  - Client UI and asset improvements
-  - New types of in-client visualizations
-  - Improvements to our documentation

 |icon| Client Map Representation
 ################################